zhangjinshui-nerveee/nerveee_old/content/home/accomplishments.md

   * Communication and Information Technologies
   * Theory of Motor

   He is not a big fan of  examination-oriented education.
-He prefer to read books for no reason rather than struggle for the examination in the library.
+He prefer to read books for no reason rather than struggle for tomorrow's exam in the library.
   Though, he was indeed proud of the grades that he obtained.
   """